nithya-kumar/CSC510_F17_Project/DESIGN.md

 One more use of this bot is for notifying the users who are working on the project with the tasks due and provide a list of tasks due with priority.
 1 Preconditions
-  User must have a GitHub account to push all the work done on a daily basis.
-  The user must also have a Slack account and be member of the team he is working with.
-2 Main Flow
+  User must have a GitHub account to push all the work done on a daily basis The user must also have a Slack account and be member of the team he is working with 2 Main Flow
   The user will log into the system in the morning and then ask the bot what are the tasks for today [S1] to help keep track of what should be done.
 The bot having saved all the previous activities will provide a list of tasks that should be dealt with immediately which are of utmost importance [S2] and then the other tasks after.
 3 Sub Flows